inmagik/react-rocketjump/docs/api_rj.md

 ```

 ### effectCaller
-`(effect, ...params) => Promise`
+`(effect, ...params) => Promise | (effect, ...params) => Observable | "noop"`

 This setting is used to hook into the process of launching the effect, and can be used to alter its params or to add some more of them.
 The first argument is the `effect` to be called, and the subsequent arguments are the arguments the user sent in the `run` action.
-You can do everything you need here, the important thing is that you call the effect and return the Promise used to await for task completion.
+You can do everything you need here, the important thing is that you call the effect and return the Promise used to await for task completion, or a Rx Observable (this is useful if you are using Rx Ajax API).
+In order to force the RocketJump Object to use the default `effectCaller` you can also pass the string `"noop"`.
+You may want to do this to opt-out a [shared configuration](api_configure.md)

 __Example__